Spitfire22/hauto/progressnotes.md

     - rotate backgrounds on each blog index page
     - Figure out how to add images for the blog posts where it replaces the image on the index
     - Fix the styling on *all* blog pages
+    - Combining two filters on a template for the post_list.html on the line with class="post_text"

 2) index:
     - hamburger menu on front page